nikhleshmahato/GeminiAI-Integration/README.md

 then generate an API key from Google AI Studio

-Use the key in the JS code.
+Use the key in the JS (script.js) code file.